What is Root Cause Analysis?

 Stop asking why if your common sense says you have reached the controllable step of a process, relevant document, policy or a concerned person ( operator or supervisor)

-As this tool is purely observation-driven, just keep asking the next why till you feel that the root cause has now become evident.
+As this tool is purely observation-driven, keep asking the next why until you feel the root cause has become evident.

 Useful Tools for determining Root cause analysis: